 The thing that I love about what I do is when you’re successful in getting compensation for people who have been injured or died, you really feel you’ve made a difference in someone’s life.

-Patricia’s outstanding achievements both in and outside the courtroom have been recognized by her peers.
-From 2007 to 2016, she has been named by her peers via Law Bulletin Publishing Company’s Leading Lawyers survey, as the #1 Woman Lawyer in Illinois, the #1 Woman Consumer Lawyer in Illinois, the #1 Woman Personal Injury Lawyer in Illinois, and one of the Top 10 Leading Women Litigators in Illinois.
+Patti’s outstanding achievements both in and outside the courtroom have been recognized by her peers.
+From 2007 to 2016, she has been named by her peers, via Leading Lawyers’ survey, as the #1 Woman Lawyer in Illinois, the #1 Woman Consumer Lawyer in Illinois, the #1 Woman Personal Injury Lawyer in Illinois, and one of the Top 10 Leading Women Litigators in Illinois.

-Patricia was appointed by the Illinois Supreme Court to serve on the Supreme Court Rules Committee from 1995 to 2003 and also served as the Chair of that Committee for a number of years.
+Patti was appointed by the Illinois Supreme Court to serve on the Supreme Court Rules Committee from 1995 to 2003 and also served as the chair of that Committee for a number of years.
 The Illinois Supreme Court also appointed her Commissioner of the Illinois Attorney Registration and Disciplinary Commission from 2001 to 2007.

-Patricia received her undergraduate degree from New Mexico State University and her law degree from the University of Notre Dame in 1972.
-That same year she was licensed to practice law in Illinois and before the U.S. District Court for the Northern District of Illinois.
+Patti received her undergraduate degree from New Mexico State University and her law degree from the University of Notre Dame in 1972.
+That same year, she was licensed to practice law in Illinois and before the U.S. District Court for the Northern District of Illinois.